Skip to content

 # Use the environment from MOODLE_ENV or pass one explicitly.

-py-moodle --env local site info
+python-moodle --env local site info

 If the command succeeds, your credentials, session bootstrap, and base URL are working together.